vmware/pyvmomi/docs/vim/host/SystemSwapConfiguration/SystemSwapOption.rst

 Attributes:
     key (`int`_):

-       Specifies the order the options are prefered among each other.
+       Specifies the order the options are preferred among each other.
 The lower the value the more important.